-Students are required to attend at least 80% of all scheduled classroom/laboratory sessions and 100% of placement hours.
+Students are required to attend 100% of all scheduled classroom/laboratory and tutorial sessions and 100% of placement hours.
 This will be sufficient to allow graduate competency outcomes to be met.

 The attendance register needs to be completed and your attendance recorded for each session.
 It is the student's responsibility to ensure the register is completed each session.
-Where a student does not attend at least 80% of scheduled class and laboratory sessions they will have the option to request consideration for a repeat or re-sit of the missed Unit of Study or Placement, which will incur additional costs for the student.
+Where a student does not attend 100% of scheduled class (Theoretical instruction and Tutorial Support), and laboratory sessions they will have to request consideration for a repeat or re-sit of the missed Unit of Study or Placement, which will incur additional costs for the student.